dmacvicar/terraform-provider-libvirt/website/docs/r/cloudinit.html.markdown

 ---
 layout: "libvirt"
 page_title: "Libvirt: libvirt_cloudinit_disk"
-sidebar_current: "docs-libvirt-cloudinit"
+sidebar_current: "docs-libvirt-cloudinit-disk"
 description: |-
-  Manages a cloud-init ISO to attach to a domain
+  Manages a cloud-init ISO disk to attach to a domain
 ---

-# libvirt\_cloudinit
+# libvirt\_cloudinit\_disk

 Manages a [cloud-init](http://cloudinit.readthedocs.io/) ISO disk that can be used to customize a domain during first boot.